Hexham Bridge

 Latest news

-We will be working at night from Monday 4 September between 8pm and 5am from Monday to Thursday and expect to complete the work in four nights, weather permitting.
+Transport for NSW will carry out bi-annual maintenance work on the bridge from Tuesday 2 April, including inspecting, testing, and servicing the lift span systems, as well as general routine bridge maintenance.
+We will be working at night between 8pm and 5am from Sunday to Thursday and expect to complete the work in two weeks, weather permitting.
 We will let you know in advance if we need to do any work outside these times.

 The southbound bridge will be closed during the work.
-All traffic will be diverted onto the northbound bridge, which will operate with one lane in each direction.
+All traffic will be directed onto the northbound bridge, which will operate with one lane in each direction.
 The opening span will not open to marine traffic while the work is carried out.

 The pedestrian footpath will be closed while the work is carried out.
+Traffic control will be on site to safely escort pedestrians across the bridge while the footpath is closed.

-See the latest notification (PDF, 102.93 KB) for more information.
+See the latest notification (PDF, 127.14 KB) for more information.

 Interactive portal